palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/Round-display-for-XIAO/Application/SeeedStudio_Round_Display_Christmas_ball.md

 }
 ```

-Now you can use your own pictures to create a magical Christmas Ball
+Now you can use your own pictures to create a magical Christmas Ball.